What is a Crane or Tower Operator?

 Related Job Titles for this Occupation:

-Are There Job Opportunities for Crane and Tower Operators?
+Is There Going to be Demand for Crane and Tower Operators?

 In the United States, there were 46,000 jobs for Crane or Tower Operator in 2016.
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Crane or Tower Operator by 2026.
-The BLS estimates 5,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 5,300 job openings in this field each year.

 The states with the most job growth for Crane or Tower Operator are Wyoming, Nevada, and Utah.
 Watch out if you plan on working in Vermont, South Dakota, or Maine.
 These states have the worst job growth for this type of profession.